Architeuthis-Flux/JumperlessV5/RP23V50firmware/examples/Jumperless_UI_Style_Guide.md

 Replace all standard emojis with culturally appropriate unicode alternatives:
 Don't add emojis or unicode to existing code unless absolutely necessary.

+Don't add unicode characters for normal prompts, only use them extremely sparingly or in some visual UI situation

 #### File Type Indicators
 - `⌘` - Directory (place of interest sign) with blue ANSI color
 - `𓆚` - Python files (Egyptian hieroglyph snake) with green ANSI color